A Catholic School

 THE CATHOLIC TRADITION OF ST JOAN'S

 St Joan of Arc Catholic School was established in Rickmansworth in 1904 by the Daughters of Jesus, a religious order founded in Brittany in 1834.
 In 1904 the school opened with five pupils from which St Joan's gradually grew and became a Girls Grammar School.
 In 1978 the school came under the Trusteeship of the Diocese of Westminster (RCDOW) and admitted boys for the first time.
-In 2012 converted to become a Catholic Academy under the Trusteeship of the RCDOW.
+In 2012 the School converted to become a Catholic Academy under the Trusteeship of the RCDOW.